RadiCalgary

 Created a hand sketched wireframe based on the final informational architecture as a baseline.

-Mid-Fidelity Mockup
+Mid-Fidelity Wireframe

 After creating initial wireframes of the product, getting approval from the client and aligning the the web-development end for feasibility, I moved on to creating a mid-fidelity grayscale design to better demonstrate the structure before moving on to the high-fidelity prototype.